Physiotherapy for Plantar Fasciitis

 Shockwave therapy is a non-surgical option that uses high-energy shockwaves to help repair and rebuild tissue and cartilage in the body.
 It has been proven to be very effective in the treatment of heel pain caused by plantar fasciitis and other conditions.

-As a result, therapy for plantar fasciitis is a non-invasive procedure that uses high-energy sound waves to break up scar tissue and promote healing.
+As a result, therapy treatment for plantar fasciitis is a non-invasive procedure that uses high-energy sound waves to break up scar tissue and promote healing.
 Scar tissue is the result of an injury to your body and can form in any part of your body, including your heel.

 Plantar fasciitis is caused by this type of injury to your heel.
 A gel medium is placed on the affected area during the procedure, and a focused beam of high-energy sound waves is directed at the area.
 These sound waves cause tiny micro-explosions within the injured tissue.
 This causes the scar tissue to rupture, break down, and eventually be replaced with healthy, new tissue.